 It was a beautiful fall day in Keystone, Colorado.
 The aspen were gold and the sun highlighted the crevasses in the mountains that guarded the lake.
 It was a perfect time to rent a kayak and paddle around under the blue sky.
+My love affair with Kayaking really began after trying one of the Lake Sunapee rentals last year due to being convinced by a close friend to give it a try.
 My friend is an experienced kayaker, the sort of person who has all of the equipment and regularly goes kayaking.
 Using a trailer to take all of this gear around with you can be difficult to find apparently, that’s why finding yourself a good trailer that has room for everything is so important.
 Looking at reviews, such as https://bestkayaks.reviews/best-kayak-trailers-reviews for example, before purchasing your trailer is always a good option to see what other people think.
 However, I am not experienced in kayaking.
 But…how hard can it be?
 It’s a kayak.
 I mean, if you’re not experienced like me, maybe you should read some kayaking tips on campingfunzone.com to prepare yourself.
 Even if it is ‘just a kayak’, there’s got to be some level of skill to it!

 Truthfully, it wasn’t hard to paddle around.
+You need the proper kayak (like those you can go now and see online), and a little training to get that right, but it isn’t tricky to learn.
 It was just difficult to get to a specific point on the lake – just as it can be difficult to reach the goal that you set in your organization.
 Here are three points gleaned from paddling on a Colorado lake that can help you reach your organizational goals.

 - Set a clear goal.
 “Let’s paddle to that grove of trees on the point,” my friend said.
 I replied, “Which grove of trees on which point?”
 It took discussion and lots of pointing to clarify which grove of trees on which point of land.
 It’s the same in your organization.
 The goal may seem crystal clear to you.
 It’s unlikely to be that clear to others.
 Talk about the goal with your staff and team.
 Engage them in discussion.
 What behavior will you all see when the goal is achieved?
 What specific outcome will be realized and how will you know?
 This is the only way to ensure that everyone is working toward the same end.